- Attraction Seating

 The Tree of Life, an impressive icon, stands tall in the distance as you emerge from the entrance, called the Oasis.
 Then think of the park as a bicycle wheel, the Tree of Life is the hub and the various lands stretch out like spokes.

 Animal Kingdom opened with the Oasis, Safari Village (renamed Discovery Island), Camp Minnie-Mickey (now closed), Africa, Conservation Station (renamed Rafiki's Planet Watch), Dinoland USA and a small portion of Asia.
 Before the park's first birthday, a larger portion of Asia opened to complete the circle.

 Some say Animal Kingdom is only a half-day park and not worth the price of admission.
 I disagree, yet there is a fair group of visitors that feel that way.
 I tend to think those are the folks who run from attraction to attraction, with the sole purpose of checking off what they have done and to hurry and get to what is left.
 By doing so, you'll miss much of what Animal Kingdom is about.

 The exquisite detail that Disney is known for shines through in Disney's Animal Kingdom where landscaping and attention to details dominate the 500 acre park.

-The exciting Wild Africa Trek an expedition is a true encounter with African creatures in their native habitat.
+The exciting Wild Africa Trek is a true encounter with African creatures in their native habitat.

 Two "calmer" "Behind the Scenes Tours" are offered for you to learn more about Animal Kingdom.

 On the southwestern edge of the Walt Disney World Resort, Imagineers have created a nature rich and protective environment for exotic animals.
 Most of the barriers between the animals and you are natural looking or invisible.